uma-dev/GCP-course/notes.md

 ### Cloud SQL

+You can import/export data from:j
+- Console/gcloud/REST API
+- Large databases use serverless mode

 Configure your needs and do not worry about managing the database.
 Used for simple relational use cases.
 It it cheaper than Cloud Spanner.
 It supports:
 - MySQL, PostgreSQL and SQL Server
 - Regional (multiple zones) service with high availability (99.95%)